torresvictor100/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-## Tika configuration removed from System Properties and Text Extraction configuration removed from Portal Properties
+## Removed Properties for Tika Configuration and Text Extraction

 - **Date:** 2022-Dec-13
 - **JIRA Ticket:** [LPS-147938](https://issues.liferay.com/browse/LPS-147938) and [LPS-169760](https://issues.liferay.com/browse/LPS-169760)

 ### What changed?

-The Tika library is no longer configurable via `tika.config` in system properties.
+The Tika library was extracted from Liferay's core to the `com.liferay.portal.tika` module, changing the way it must be configured.
+The system property `tika.config` was removed, as were the portal properties `text.extraction.fork.process.enabled` and `text.extraction.fork.process.mime.types`.
+The Tika library and text extraction are no longer configurable through properties files.

-Text Extraction in a separate Java process is no longer configurable via `text.extraction.fork.process.enabled` and `text.extraction.fork.process.mime.types` in portal properties.
+As part of the extraction to a module, the removed properties are added to the module's configuration interface and are configurable using System Settings or a `.config` configuration file.

 ### Who is affected?

-This affects anyone using `tika.config` in system properties to configure the tika library or enabling the Text Extraction in a separate Java process in portal properties.
+This affects anyone using the removed system or portal properties.

 ### How should I update my code?

 No code changes are necessary.

-Administrators will have to move the configuration of system properties and portal properties to System Settings => Infrastructure => Tika configuration
+Configure the same properties in System Settings &rarr; Infrastructure &rarr; Tika Configuration.

 ### Why was this change made?

-This change was made because the Tika library was extracted to the com.liferay.portal.tika module.
+These configuration changes were made because the Tika library was extracted to the `com.liferay.portal.tika` module.